 - Don’t carry hot drinks when children are playing on the floor.
 When busy in the kitchen, use a playpen or safety gate to avoid your child getting underfoot.

-- Avoid hanging cords on electric kettles and other appliances.
+- Don’t leave electrical cords from electric kettles and other appliances hanging in reach of children.
 Keep all cords well away from the edge.
 Use short or curly cords or a cordless jug.